prabakaranc98/alchemy/README.md

 The governing theory is the independence of causal mechanisms: capabilities that are modular transport cleanly, while entangled ones do not.
 This is preferred to the Platonic Representation Hypothesis, whose strong form is now contested.
 The model produced is the artefact; the characterisation of what transfers, at what cost, and under what dimensional gap is the contribution.
 Success is measured as the difference between transfer and distillation on contamination-resistant evaluations.
 The programme does not aim for state-of-the-art results.

-## 3. Naming
+## 3. Relevant work

-The relevant operations span several verbs — distil, transfer, edit, fuse, transport, transplant.
 Two umbrella terms exist in the literature. *Model merging* denotes parameter-space combination of same-lineage models and is therefore weight-space and same-family. *Knowledge fusion*, in the FuseLLM lineage, denotes capability-level combination, is architecture-agnostic, and is framed as the alternative to training from scratch; it is the closer fit.
 Neither term implies downsizing, and drawing a capability from a flagship into a small specialist is the contribution space.
 The programme is filed under *compact knowledge fusion* and carries the working name Alchemy.

 ## 4. Constraints